uselagoon/lagoon/docs/contributing-to-lagoon/developing-lagoon.md

 make build
 ```

-⚠ **I get errors about missing node\_modules content when I try to build / run a NodeJS based image**
+⚠ **I get errors about missing node\_modules content when I try to build / run a Node.js based image**

-Make sure to run `yarn` in lagoon's root directory, since some services have common dependencies managed by `yarn` workspaces.
+Make sure to run `yarn` in Lagoon's root directory, since some services have common dependencies managed by `yarn` workspaces.

 ⚠ **My builds can't resolve domains**